Updated Sept. 9, 2022

 Why Vaccination is Important for Children and Teens

 Vaccination is a key measure to protect everyone, especially those who are at high risk, from COVID-19.
 Children are generally at lower risk for severe illness from COVID-19.
-However, children can still get infected with the virus that causes COVID-19, spread it to others, become very ill, and experience other complications including multisystem inflammatory syndrome (MIS-C), a condition that causes different organs to become inflamed, and “long COVID.”
+However, children can still get infected with the virus that causes COVID-19, spread it to others who are more vulnerable to COVID-19, become very ill, and experience other complications including multisystem inflammatory syndrome (MIS-C), a condition that causes different organs to become inflamed, and “long COVID.”

 Learn more